Paroles d’Exil is a sound installation co-created with Mélanie Egger for GMEM / Friche la Belle de Mai.

 Oubli.
 A soundscape, created from archival voice grains located in space, is recountable by the public as they move inside the room.
 Here, sounds do not carry semantic nor syntaxic information.
 Rather, they express the corporeality of people from the past, as a primal scream that echoes our collective memory.

-The project was developed during a residency at the GMEM / La Friche Belle de Mai in collaboration with the ISMM group of IRCAM, in the context of the Aix-Marseille Université Research & Creation Master program in Music.
+The project was developed during a residency at GMEM-CNCM / La Friche Belle de Mai in collaboration with the ISMM group of IRCAM, in the context of the Aix-Marseille Université Research & Creation Master program in Music.

 Exhibition @ GMEM / La Friche Belle de Mai, Marseille, Fr (Nov 2017)